 The main functions of the Audit Committee include monitoring the integrity of the Company’s financial statements, reviewing the effectiveness of its internal controls and risk management systems and making recommendations to the Board in relation to the appointment of the Company’s auditors.
 The terms of reference of the Audit Committee can be found here.

-Trinity’s Audit Committee members are Angus Winther (Chairman), Nick Clayton, James Menzies and David Segel.
+Trinity’s Audit Committee members are Angus Winther (Chair), James Menzies and Kaat Van Hecke.

-The Remuneration Committee’s main functions include determining the framework for the remuneration of the Executive Chairman, Executive Directors and members of the Executive Management Team.
+The Remuneration Committee’s main functions include determining the framework for the remuneration of the Non-Executive Chairman, Executive Directors and members of the Executive Management Team.
 The Committee also designs the share incentive schemes and determines the awards, if any, to be made each year.
 The terms of reference of the Remuneration Committee can be found here.

-Trinity’s Remuneration Committee members are Nick Clayton (Chairman), James Menzies, Angus Winther and David Segel.
+Trinity’s Remuneration Committee members are Kaat Van Hecke (Chair), Angus Winther and Derek Hudson.